 On top of the entrance of the Empire State we can find two moulded eagles.
 The Art Deco artists loved to take much of their inspiration from Egyptians and ancient Greeks figures which were then stylised and adapted to their conception of modern design.

 As well as the Chrysler Bulding, the lobby of the Empire State is very impressive.
 It has a 24-karat gold and aluminium leaf mural on the ceiling, where lines of gears are put together in homage to the mechanical age.
 On the wall above the information desk in the Fifth Avenue lobby there’s the famous depiction of the Empire State Building, with beams of light radiating from the mast.

 The Rockfeller Center

-The style chosen to build the complex was the Art Deco characterized by austere and simple lines.
+The style chosen to build the complex was the Art Deco characterised by austere and simple lines.
 Unlike other contemporary buildings, the Top of the Rock has no flagpole.
 The building is decorated with a vertical bas-relief on the facade depicting Wisdom, on which is written "Wisdom and Knowledge Shall be the stability of thy times".
-A verse of Isaiah that is well suited to the spirit and philosophy of the early twentieth century, where the celebration of the human skills gained with acquaintanceare the basis of modern knowledge.
+A verse of Isaiah that is well suited to the spirit and philosophy of the early twentieth century, where the celebration of the human skills gained with acquaintance are the basis of modern knowledge.

 Other Art Deco buildings in New York